JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 The Baby Boomer generation has taken its turn, and its leadership has been dominated by lawyers and businessmen.
 I do not say this by way of criticism.
 Their efforts have established our institutions, and that is part of a normal evolutionary progression.
 However, this generation and the next must move toward giving education over to teacherphilosophers and scientists.

 Education recently passed from the control of the clergy to that of lawyers and businessmen.
 Eventually it must be given over to the philosophers and the scientists.
-Teachers must be free beings, real leaders, to the end that philosophy, the search for wisdom, may become the chief educational pursuit.
-[71:7.4] (P. 806)
+Teachers must be free beings, real leaders, to the end that philosophy, the search for wisdom, may become the chief educational pursuit. [[UB 71:7.4](/en/The_Urantia_Book/71#p7_4)]

 The quality of our efforts over the next ten years will prove decisive in preparing for a new springtime of life and growth.
 There will be revival, but the only thing about it that I’m sure of is that it will come in ways unexpected but highly effective.
 Jesus said, “_You hear the sound of the wind, but you know not where it comes from or where it is going._”